 By March 30, an informational session will be held and all colleges and universities within a 30-mile radius will be invited to participate.
 If you cannot attend, please schedule an appointment with your school counselor to received information about the program.

 Students interested in participating must notify their school counselor by April 1.
 After April 1, you will need permission from the school district superintendent to participate.

 Apply!
-The College Credit Plus application deadline on all of Ohio University's campuses is May 1.
+The College Credit Plus fall application deadline on all of Ohio University's campuses is May 1.
 For more information on how to apply, click here.

 Ohio University's fall 2016 semester opens on August 22.
 If you are admitted, you will be invited to participate in an orientation session prior to the start of the fall term that will include instructions on how to register for courses.
 You should also consult with your high school counselor to ensure high school requirements will be met by the college courses you choose.